CRIMINAL PROCEDURE IN HOUSTON, TX

 If you have been arrested, particularly if this is your first arrest, you may be unsure of what to do.
 Here at The Martinez Law Firm, we exist to help guide you successfully through the criminal justice system as it is in Houston, Texas.
-Know that the absolute first thing that you should do is contact a Houston criminal defense attorney to understand the best course of action.
+Know that the absolute first thing that you should do is contact a Houston criminal defense attorney to understand the best course of action for the criminal procedure.
 Anything you say can and will be held against you in court, and you have the right to attorney representation, so contact The Martinez Law Firm as soon as possible after an arrest.

 In order to be lawfully arrested in Houston, a law enforcement official must have reasonable cause.
 Reasonable cause (or reasonable suspicion) is not a hunch, but is based on observable facts and evidence.
 Defined, reasonable cause is “based on specific articulable facts taken together with rational inferences from those facts.”
 In some instances, law enforcement officials arrest people without probable cause, and therefore violate their fourth amendment rights (lawful search and seizure).
 In this instance, a case could be dismissed for lack of a lawful arrest.
 An arrest can come after a crime is committed, if there is a lawful warrant or after an indictment and investigation.